Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 Instead of evolutionary distinctiveness, we might instead be interested in what functions each species provides the ecosystem.
-Species with low functional diversity may be ‘functionally redundant’ in the ecosystem, whereas those with high functional diversity may provide key ecosystem services that aren’t easily replaceable.
+Species with low functional distinctiveness may be ‘functionally redundant’ in the ecosystem, whereas those with high functional distinctiveness may provide key ecosystem services that aren’t easily replaceable.
 We call these scores EcoDGE scores, with “eco” short for ecologically diverse.

 Like ED, we will calculate functional distinctiveness (FD and FDn) in relation to all other accipitridae species.
 The reason for this is that